vertoforce/docker-influxdb-grafana/README.md

 # About
-Docker compose for influxdb and grafana stack
+Docker compose for influxdb, grafana, and collectd stack

 ## Deployment

-Get the stack (only once):
+Pull stack:
 ```
 docker-compose pull
 ```